 The Lead Generation features conversations with today’s entrepreneurs willing to tell the truth about what it takes to be your own boss and the transformative impact you can have on your audience.

-We’re closing out Season 5 of the Lead Generation with a great example of an entrepreneur who jumped out of a comfortable corporate gig to start his own company.
+We’re closing out the first season of The Lead Generation podcast (5th season of the Leadpages podcast) with a great example of an entrepreneur who jumped out of a comfortable corporate gig to start his own company.